Skip to content

 Inositol and Medications: Important Precautions

 Inositol can interact with certain treatments.
-It can potentiate the effect of anxiolytics and lithium-type medications.
+It can interact with lithium, used in bipolar disorder, since this medication works in part by reducing brain inositol stores; supplementation could theoretically interfere with its effectiveness or require closer monitoring.
+It may also potentiate the effect of certain SSRI antidepressants.
 It can also modify the response to oral antidiabetics, as it acts on insulin sensitivity.
 If you are on medical treatment, always report your supplementation to your doctor or pharmacist before starting.

 Choosing Your Inositol Supplement Wisely